Formerly

 Training & Course Options

-The 30-hour training course introduces participants to the Orton-Gillingham multisensory reading approach and how to best use it in the classroom.
-The course follows the curriculum and guidelines of the Academy of Orton-Gillingham Practitioners and Educators and IDA.
+The Level 1 training course introduces participants to the Orton-Gillingham multisensory reading approach and how to best use it in the classroom.
+The course follows the curriculum and guidelines of The International Dyslexia Association (Structured Literacy Classroom Teacher Knowledge Certificate (C-SLCT)) and the Orton-Gillingham Academy (Classroom Educator Level).

 Upon completion of the course trainees are eligible for: